Our Work

 Data Analysis

-• At the end of school year 2022-2023, we have now been able to assess the key indicators within each of our service area school districts.
-Much of the data is being considered baseline data coming out of COVID-19 and its associated (and expected) learning loss.
-Moving forward, in 2023 and beyond, we will use this data to help inform our partners on developing strategies to address this loss.
+1. At the end of school year 2023-2024, we have now been able to assess the key indicators within each of our service area school districts.
+From 2020-2023, much of the data was considered baseline data coming out of COVID-19 and its associated (and expected) learning loss.
+From SY 23-24 and beyond, we are now using this data to help inform our partners on developing strategies to address growth.

-• For kindergarten readiness, we assess Virginia Kindergarten Readiness Program (VKRP) testing in Virginia and Kindergarten Readiness Assessment (KRA) testing in Maryland.
+• For kindergarten readiness, we assessed using the Virginia Kindergarten Readiness Program (VKRP) testing in Virginia and Kindergarten Readiness Assessment (KRA) testing in Maryland.
+Beginning in SY 24-25, we believe new assessments will be used and will update as more information becomes available.

 • For 3rd grade on-level math, we analyze SOL testing in Virginia; and MCAP and iReady testing in Maryland.

-• Pre-COVID, Dorchester demonstrated 32% MCAP readiness, dropping to 23% readiness at the end of school year 22-23.
-We coded this “red” for a health score.
+• Dorchester County demonstrated growth in MCAP readiness, moving from 23% readiness at the end of school year 22-23 to 28% in the spring of 2024.
+Even with the growth, we coded this “red” for a health score.

 • For elementary school attendance, we measure chronic absenteeism rates, hoping to see reductions in loss of school time.
 Chronic absenteeism is defined as missing 10% or more of the school year (equaling 18 or more days in year) and includes both excused and unexcused absences.